Bond Bug: Launch and production run

-The Bug was available in a bright orange tangerine colour, although six white Bugs were produced for a Rothmans cigarette promotion, registration AME191H through to AME196H– one of which was also used in an advertisement for Cape Fruit of which AME191H was used as the main vehicle, Only three Rothmans Bugs are known to exist, and, according to the most recently available information, all three are registered in South Yorkshire.
+The Bug was available in a bright orange tangerine colour, although six white Bugs were produced for a Carreras Rothmans 'Cambridge' cigarette promotion, registration AME191H through to AME196H – one of which was also used in an advertisement for Cape Fruit of which AME191H was used as the main vehicle, Only three Carreras Rothmans Bugs are known to exist, and, according to the most recently available information, all three are registered in South Yorkshire.

 In contrast to the image of three-wheeled Reliants as being slow, the Bond Bug was capable of 76 mph (122 km/h), in excess of the UK national speed limit (70 mph/112.6 km/h), and comparable to small saloon cars such as the basic 850 cc Mini (72 mph/116 km/h) and the Hillman Imp (80 mph/128 km/h).
-For this, the Bond Bug would get an altered Regal Regal speedo with a top speed of 100mph, on the regal it only went up to 80mph.
+For this, the Bond Bug would get an altered Regal Regal speedo with a top speed of 100mph on the regal it only went up to 80mph.

 The Bond Bug was sold as being fun to drive, with the low seating position giving a similar exaggerated impression of speed as in a go-kart.

 The Bug was, however, no cheaper than more practical cars.
 It cost £629, while a basic 850 cc Mini, a four-seater much faster round corners but with considerably inferior acceleration, cost £620.
 The Bond Bug was often compared to a basic mini even though the vehicles were completely different.

 Reliant launched the Bond Bug 750 in late 1973 but production ended after fewer than 200 Bug 750s were sold, as Reliant ended all other production lines so more capacity could be made open to build more of the newly launched Reliant Robin 750 to keep up with demand.